wp-plugins/easy-translator-lite/readme.txt

 If you are a plugin author interested in internationalizing your plugins, you may want to ask your potential translators to install *Easy Translator* to make it a snap to give you translations.
 If you want to clean up your internationalization, you will appreciate *Easy Translator* because it does a fuzzy string matching to highlight possible repetitions and conflicts among key strings.

-Note that *Easy Translator* is **not** a blog page translator for a blogger.
-It is a tool for plugin authors and the kind international users who put in their time and effort to translate plugins.
-If you fall in that category, please it a go.
+Note that *Easy Translator* is now a blog page translator for a blogger, although it was originally written as a tool for plugin authors and the kind international users who put in their time and effort to translate plugins.

 == Upgrade Notice ==

-= 3.00 =
+= 3.01 =

-Major upgrade with blog page translation as well as Google translate to seed plugin translation.
+Documentation changes only.

 == Screenshots ==